simnarassak/RecommenderSystem/README.md

 # RecommenderSystem
 A simple movie recommendation system with collaborative filter using python code Recommendation or Recommender system is one of the most used application data science.
 The system employs statistical algorithm that help to predict using user rating, review or view etc.The system assume that, it is highly likely for users to have similar kind of review/rating for a set of entities.
-Netflix, Amazon, Facebook, YouTube etc. uses recommender system in one way or the other way to increase the customer base for their products.
+Netflix, Amazon, Facebook, YouTube etc. uses recommender system in one way or the other way to increase their customer base or the products.

 In this project a simple recommendation system is developed using movie rating data from MovieLens.
 I have used the latest dataset "ml-latest".
 It has 27,000,000 ratings and 1,100,000 tag applications applied to 58,000 movies by 280,000 users.
 Includes tag genome data with 14 million relevance scores across 1,100 tags.